Bharatmala: Phase 1: 34,800 km

+across the country, and satellite mapping of corridors was done to identify upgradation requirements for Bharatmala.

-The total length of 34800 km highways will be constructed under phase-I by December 2022, including 24800 km of new highways and another 10000 km currently under-construction remaining incomplete under NHDP, compared to 19 years it took to upgrade almost same length of National Highways under NHDP.
+The total length of 34800 km highways will be constructed under phase-I, including 24800 km of new highways and another 10000 km currently under-construction remaining incomplete under NHDP, compared to 19 years it took to upgrade almost same length of National Highways under NHDP.

-Phase-II: 48,877 km (expected 2024)
+Phase-II: 48,877 km

 Multimodal logistics parks.
 It will make current corridors more effective & will improve connectivity with north east and leverage synergy with inland waterways.

 Multi-modal logistics parks will provide seamless cargo transfer between Railways cargo, Inland Waterways, Air cargo, Dedicated Freight Corridors, Access-Controlled Expressways, National Highways, State Highways in a Hub and Spoke model.